hallski/hallski.github.io/_posts/2008-05-31-using-twitter4r-on-mac-os-x.markdown

 layout: post
 title: Using Twitter4R on Mac OS X
 comments: false
+tags:
+- ruby
 ---

 **This is a repost from my old blog**

 Was playing around a bit with the Twitter4R library the other day and realized that in order to make it to work on Mac OS X (Leopard) you need to also require ‘time’.
 Or you will get an error similar to

 {% highlight bash %}
 lib/twitter/model.rb:268:in `init’: undefined method `parse’ for Time:Class (NoMethodError).